 EMOTIV offers a dynamic lineup of hardware and software solutions for computational neuroscience research.
 Computational neuroscientists can develop innovative insights using EMOTIV’s Brainwear paired with the capability to view, record, and export raw EEG data with the EmotivPRO Software.
 EMOTIV’s solutions have been validated in peer-reviewed scientific, medical and clinical studies and publications for neuroscience, biometrics, neuroethics, neuromarketing, and brain-controlled technology applications.

-The award-winning EMOTIV EPOC+ headset provides professional-grade brain data for academic research within computational neuroscience.
+The EMOTIV EPOC X headset provides professional-grade brain data for academic research within computational neuroscience.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for understanding memory behavior.
 The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for research professionals.